-According to LCEF investor Karina Rovey, a recent high school graduate from Tennessee who will be attending Vanderbilt University in the fall, all young people of every generation are after one thing: trying to find their identity.
+According to LCEF investor Karina Rovey, a recent high school graduate from Tennessee who now is attending Vanderbilt University, all young people of every generation are after one thing: trying to find their identity.

 “This time is exciting and full of opportunities,” Rovey said, “yet sometimes it can be overwhelming since there’s no set plan to navigating the journey into adulthood.”

 Jenna Johnson, a member of St. Andrew Lutheran Church in West Fargo, N.D., and high school graduate heading to college in the fall, couldn’t agree more.
 “Trying to find your true self is a huge part of being a young person today I’ve worked hard to be myself no matter what and I’ve learned to not care what others think.”